 The Disease Ontology has been developed as a standardized ontology for human disease with the purpose of providing the biomedical community with consistent, reusable and sustainable descriptions of human disease terms, phenotype characteristics and related medical vocabulary disease concepts.
 We use DO to enable browsing, visualisation and linking of MGI curated mouse disease models in the INFRAFRONTIER search and result interface.

 Orphanet is a European website providing information about orphan drugs and rare diseases.
-It contains relevant information both for physicians and for patients.
+It contains content both for physicians and for patients.
 Its administrative office is in Paris and its official medical journal is the Orphanet Journal of Rare Diseases published on their behalf by BioMed Central.
-INFRAFRONTIER extracts Orphanet data via the EBI Ontology Lookup Service ( EBI OLS).
+INFRAFRONTIER extracts Orphanet data via the EBI ontology lookup service (see below).
 First the human orthologous gene is identified via Ensembl and then the EMMA strain carrying a mutation in the corresponding gene is mapped to the human rare disease.
-The content is displayed on the INFRAFRONTIER Bibliography and Rare Diseases Resources.
+The content is displayed on the bibliography and on INFRAFRONTIER’s rare disease related resources.

 International Mouse Phenotype Consortium (IMPC)